de4a-eu/de4a/README.md

 # News and Noteworthy

+* v0.2.2 - work in progress
+    * Updated to de4a-commons 0.2.10
+    * Updated to de4a-connector-ng 0.2.6 with improved configurability
 * v0.2.1 - 2022-07-06
     * Updated to de4a-commons 0.2.8
     * Improved the Iteration 1 backwards compatibility interface for the DO side as well